TALUS ANATOMY

 • Located on the medial aspect of the trochlea

-• Articulates with the medial malleolus of the tibia
+• Articulates with the medial malleolus of your tibia

-• Contributes to medial stability of the ankle joint
+• Contributes to medial stability of your ankle joint

 Posterior Process